sameerahmahmood/if1-sum1-task1/README.md

 This part of the guide demonstrates the technical side of the program, Equation Quize including the Design, Coding Standards as well as being able to clone a reponsitory from collaboration platform such as GitHub.

 ### Cloning a Repository
-Prior to running the program, it is important to know how to create a copy of the repository that stores the program file on one's computer which allows the for using, editing and updating changes back the repository in real time as well as version control.
+Prior to running the program, it is important to know how to create a copy of the repository that stores the program file on one's computer which allows for using, editing and updating changes back the repository in real time and version control.

 1. Get the Repository URL